Hancock, Michigan: History

 During the United States Bicentennial in 1976, then-Finnish President Urho Kekkonen visited the Hancock area and entirely filled the Michigan Technological University ice arena when he gave his official address to the local Finnish-American community.
 In 1990, a rundown former Catholic church on Quincy Street was renovated extensively with traditional Finnish architectural styles and officially became the Finnish-American Heritage Center.

+In 2023, Finlandia University, which had been in operation since 1896, closed.

 Geography

 The City of Hancock is further north than Montreal in Quebec, Canada.
 According to the United States Census Bureau, the city has an area of 2.97 sqmi, of which 2.60 sqmi is land and 0.37 sqmi is water.
 Hancock is connected to Houghton by the Portage Lake Lift Bridge, which crosses the dredged Keweenaw Waterway.
 The Keweenaw Waterway effectively slices the Keweenaw in two.
 Both Houghton and Hancock are on 500-foot bluffs.

 The city is bounded on the south by the Portage Canal, parts of Quincy, Hancock and Franklin Townships; on the east by West Ripley; and on the north by Quincy and Hancock Townships.
 Other communities that share a border with Hancock include Ripley and Arcadian Location.